Nishi HarimaList of winter outing spots

 - Irregular holidays

-Ginpaso, an inn with a spectacular open-air bath
+Ginpaso, a hotel with a spectacular open-air bath.

-Sakae is a port town in the eastern part of Ako City.
-Sakae Avenue is a gently sloping stone-paved road that runs through the center of Sakae, and the townscape full of atmosphere remains strong even today.
-On both sides of the road, rows of townhouses give off a nostalgic vibe.
-No matter where you look, it's picturesque.
-Historic buildings line the streets, including Sakae Machinamikan, which makes use of the former site of a Taisho-era bank, and the Former Sakaeura Kaisho, which is designated as a tangible cultural property by Ako City.
-There are also spots where you can tour the interiors, so if you're interested, stop by.
+Sakoshi is a port town located in the eastern part of Ako City.
+Sakoshi-dori is a gently sloping cobblestone street that runs through the heart of Sakoshi, and the charming townscape remains vividly preserved.
+Traditional townhouses that evoke a sense of nostalgia line both sides of the street.
+Every corner is picturesque.
+Historic buildings line the street, such as the Sakoshi Townscape Museum, which utilizes the former site of a bank from the Taisho era, and the former Sakoshiura Kaisho, which is designated as an Ako City Tangible Cultural Property.
+There are also spots where you can tour the interiors, so if you're interested, be sure to stop by.

-There are also restaurants scattered around the area, such as Okuto Sake Brewery, which produces sake that goes well with winter hot pot dishes, and Nonki, a cafe where you can savor dishes made with oysters, a specialty of Sakae.
-After enjoying a stroll through the retro townscape, you can relax and enjoy some delicious food.
+The area boasts numerous restaurants, including Okuto Brewery, which serves sake perfect to enjoy with winter hot pot dishes, and Nonki, a cafe where you can savor dishes made with oysters, a specialty of Sakoshi.
+After enjoying a stroll through the retro streets, relax and unwind while savoring delicious food.

 - location

-Murotsu, located in the southern part of Tatsuno City and facing the Harima Nada Sea, has a history of 1,300 years and has been designated a Japan Heritage Site as a port of call for the Kitamae-bune ships.
-The townscape evokes a sense of nostalgia and has a mysterious charm, as if time has stopped somewhere.
+Murotsu, located in the southern part of Tatsuno City and facing the Harima Sea, boasts a 1,300-year history.
+Designated as a port of call for "Kitamae-bune" (northern route trading ships), it is also a Japan Heritage site.
+Its nostalgic townscape has a mysterious charm, as if time has stood still.

-The townscape, lined with old townhouses, has a time-traveling atmosphere and is beloved by literary figures such as Junichiro Tanizaki and Ryotaro Shiba, who have even featured it in their works.
-The town, set amid the tense winter air, seems to evoke an even more nostalgic feeling.
-At the Tatsuno City Murozu Kaiekikan, housed in a townhouse built in the late Edo period, you can learn about Murozu's history and tour the historic building.
+The townscape, with its rows of old townhouses, has a timeless charm that makes you feel like you've stepped back in time.
+It was loved by literary giants such as Junichiro Tanizaki and Ryotaro Shiba, and even appeared in their works.
+The town, standing in the crisp winter air, is sure to evoke an even stronger sense of nostalgia.
+At the Tatsuno City Murotsu Marine Station Museum, which utilizes a townhouse built in the late Edo period, you can learn about the history of Murotsu and tour the historical building.

-Murozu oysters are characterized by their large size and rich flavor, thanks to the rich natural environment.
-There are also restaurants and shops that sell oysters, so be sure to stop by on your stroll and experience the winter in Murozu.
+Oysters from Murotsu are characterized by their large size and rich flavor, nurtured by the abundant natural environment.
+There are restaurants and shops that serve oysters, so take a stroll around and stop by to experience winter in Murotsu.

 - location